Guinness Buckwheat Bread

 Sourdough Guinness Bread Recipe

 Guinness Buckwheat Bread with an entire bottle of Guinness Stout in the dough.
 The stout flavors and aerates the bread and the buckwheat flour lends great flavor and color to the loaf.
 This recipe makes 1 large loaf or 2 smaller loaves.
+The exact number of servings will vary based on how the loaf is sliced.

 Prep Time12 hours